smcleod86/space-invaders-style-game/README.md

-### Project 1
+### Project 1 "Get the Poo"

 ## Space Invaders style game
-I would like to build a Space Invaders style game in which a user will control an object, with the ability to move side to side (probably using "a" and "d" buttons but maybe arrows).
-The user will use space bar to launch a projectile at “enemy” object that will be moving downwards from the top of the screen.
-The player must hit all enemies with projectiles before enemies reach the bottom of the playing area.
-If the enemies hit the player, or reach the bottom of the playing area, the player will lose one life, the enemies will restart at the top of the sceeen.
-When player lives reaches zero, a end game screen will be triggered that will display an endgame message, display the players score, as well a button to restart the game.
-I haven’t yet thought of a theme to take it away from Space Invaders, but I’m stewing on it.
+Welcome to my Space Invaders styled game, called "**Get the Poo**".
+For our Project 1 I was interested in building a Space Invaders style game to test my HTML, CSS, and JS abilities.
+Part way through the project I was in the backyard taking a fresh air break, and I had the distinct pleasure of stepping in some faily fresh dog poo.
+Initially I was pretty irritated, but decided I was going to try to focus that energy into a theme for my game.

+In "**Get the Poo**", as the player is enjoying a sunny afternoon lounging in the grass, they can't help but notice a swarm of smiling dog poos throughout the grass.
+It's going to be tricky not to get hit by the poo.
+With the aid of the **"a"** and **"d" buttons** on the the keyboard, the player controls a Mickey Mouse styled hand at the bottom of the screen, moving the hand from left to right.
+With a steady hand and firm grip, the user must deploy poop bags, using the **space bar** at the attacking poos in hopes that thier shoes may live to see another day.

 ## Tech:
 HTML
 CSS
 Javascript
-Canvas

 ## Initial Wireframes